Taufik Hidayat: 2008 Beijing Olympics

 Hidayat competed in the 2008 Summer Olympics but he was eliminated in the second round by Wong Choong Hann of Malaysia.

 2012 London Olympics

 For the fourth time, Hidayat participated in the Summer Olympics.
 Hidayat competed at the 2012 Summer Olympics but he was eliminated in the round of 16 by Lin Dan of China.

 Popular media has at times focused on the perceived rivalry between Hidayat and Chinese player Lin Dan, referring to the two as "arch rivals".
 This was the last time that Hidayat participated in the Summer Olympics.

 Personal life

 He married the daughter of Agum Gumelar, Ami Gumelar, on 4 February 2006.
-They had a daughter in early August 2008, named Natarina Alika Hidayat.
+They had a daughter in early August 2007, named Natarina Alika Hidayat.
 She was born shortly before he had to leave for the World Championships.

-In December 2012, Hidayat officially open a badminton training center named Taufik Hidayat Arena (THA), located at Ciracas, East Jakarta.
+In December 2012, Hidayat officially opened a badminton training center named the Taufik Hidayat Arena (THA), located at Ciracas, East Jakarta.
 This "house of badminton" is both named and owned by Taufik.